DLARlab/HarnessingNaturalOscillationsRobot/README.md

 Bounding, a gait prevalent among quadrupedal animals in nature, is characterized by pronounced pitching motion and significant hip movement.
 This is the process of energy accumulation and release by quadrupeds during high-speed movement.

-instead of directly controlling the motion of the CoM of torso to move in a straight line at constant speed with zero body rotation, the robot was treated as two coupled parts and we focusing on the motion control of the stance leg while encouraging passive oscillation of the torso.
-Three types of control schemes have been tested and compared thoroughly: conventional CoM driving, controller with LIP and model for hips, controller and SLIP model for hips.

 Contents:
 * **Simualtion examples:** conventional CoM driving, controller with LIP and model for legs, controller and SLIP model for legs.
 * **Hardware tests:** controller with LIP assumption for legs and controller with SLIP model for legs.